 The mechanism of development of lymphadenitis

-Healthy lymph nodes are usually invisible to the touch, their enlargement indicates an inflammatory process or disease in the area for which they are responsible
+Healthy lymph nodes are usually invisible to the touch; their enlargement indicates an inflammatory process or disease in the area for which they are responsible

-Since the lymphatic system is designed to filter and remove waste from the body, its components are highly susceptible to various health problems.
+Since the lymphatic system is designed to filter and remove waste from the body, its components are quite susceptible to various health problems.
 As soon as the body manages to detect the pathogen, lymphocytes begin to be actively produced by the glands.
 This leads to the fact that individual inguinal nodes grow in volume.

 • one of the sexually transmitted diseases;

-• local infection in the small pelvis;
+• local infection in the pelvis;

 • genital cancer.